alberthdev/spasm-ng/README.md

     -D<name>[=value] = Create a define 'name' [with 'value'] -N = Don't use colors for messages
     -V <Expression> = Pipe expression directly into assembly

+Added features for eZ80 code include:
+  * The .ASSUME ADL={0 or 1} directive for specifying 16-bit or 24-bit code (24-bit is the default).
+  * The .DL and .LONG directives for including 24-bit data.
+  * Mode-change suffixes available for all instructions, as seen in the eZ80 manual.

 Issues/Bugs
 -----------